 We can also investigate any previous history of slip and falls on the property.
 A lawyer can help determine if anyone slipped and fell for the same reasons in the past.
 This can go a long way in helping to establish liability on the part of the property owner.
 If your lawyer can prove that the property owner had reason to believe that floorboards on their premise were loose, you may be able to hold the owner liable, and you may qualify for compensation.

 You can recover economic and non-economic damages if your loose floorboard slip and fall case settles successfully.
 Economic damages pay for actual financial costs, including medical treatments, lost wages, or even damaged valuables.
 Funeral and burial expenses may also get covered if ever the accident resulted in death.
 Non-economic damages, on the other hand, serve as a way to compensate you for the pain and suffering you went through, such as disabilities and trauma.

-If you have other questions about recovering damages in your slip and fall suit, you can always call the Law Offices of Anidjar & Levine at (888) 587-9581.
+If you have other questions about recovering damages in your slip and fall suit, you can always call the Naples personal injury lawyers.
 We can offer you a free consultation so you can understand your legal options.

 Laws That May Apply to Your Total Damages

 Some state laws may affect how much you can receive in your Naples slip and fall claim or lawsuit.

 The state’s comparative fault rule is one such law, according to Florida Statutes §768.81.
 It states that you may not receive your damages in full if the claims adjuster or court discovers that you share some fault in the accident.
 For instance, if they deem you 20 percent liable, you would only recover 80 percent of your compensation.
 If your damages totaled $250,000, you would get $200,000.

 The government also limits the damages that you can get from them.
 They will typically only pay for damages of up to $200,000 if only one department is at fault.
 The limit increases to $300,000 if multiple agencies are involved.